hyunstory/hyunstory/README.md

  *This app's brand name is abused by the other company after it is released :sob: deleted app already.

- - Social community application has been developed recently, will be released at the end of Jan 2021.
+ - Social community application release (apple appstore, google playstore: '스물스') July 2020 ~ Feb 2021

  - Participated in Sejong University CVPR Vision AI Lab as a Bachelor researcher.
 Jan 2020 ~ July 2020 - Predicting sewer cracks, tunnel cracks using by vision AI (Seoul city sewer projects)

  - Blockchain(public, private) - using ethereum, corda.